Rohitjoshi9023/malax-antivirus-tester/README.md

 It is Open Source Application Developed by **Rox Studio Developer** for Testing Antivirus

-## How to use Malax to Check Antivirus Real Time virus Detection is working or not ?
+## How to use Malax to Check Antivirus Real Time virus Detection
 1. Download Latest Version of Malax Antivirus Tester.

 2. just Open it **or** Open with Java Runtime Environment.